 - El Mango

-Red Rock Resources’ interest
+Red Rock Resources’ interest and sale process

 The El Limon mine has been in periodic production for over 60 years, with extraction on seven levels down to over 350m, and a new eighth level opened by Red Rock.
 Mining operations were restarted in 2011 after a ten year hiatus due to instability in the region.